With election looming, U.S. faces record surge of coronavirus cases

 Among the hard-hit states are those most hotly contested in the campaign between Republican President Donald Trump and Democratic challenger Joe Biden, such as Michigan, North Carolina, Ohio, Pennsylvania and Wisconsin.

-For the third time this month, more than 1,000 people died of the virus on Thursday, and the pace of fatal cases is expected to continue rising.
+More than 1,000 people died of the virus on Thursday, the third time the daily death toll had exceeded that number this month, and the pace of fatalities is expected to continue rising.
+COVID claimed at least 926 more deaths on Friday.

 The University of Washington’s newly updated model projects the death toll, which had been holding at a monthly pace of just over 22,000 for most of October, will start climbing next month toward a new record of more than 72,000 in January.